Conservation warning over supply of Christmas mistletoe

 The trust also wants people to ask where the mistletoe they are buying is sourced from.

-Mistletoe is a parasitic plant that favours the domestic apple tree, but can also be found on lime, poplar and hawthorn trees across the UK.'Amazing stuff'
+Mistletoe is a parasitic plant that favours the domestic apple tree, but can also be found on lime, poplar and hawthorn trees across the UK.

 The market town of Tenbury Wells in Worcestershire holds an annual mistletoe festival with a procession led by druids.